LiliizZ/RoSe/Fine-tune/readme.md

 The environment configuration can be referred to environments.yaml

-Data formats for fine-tuning LLMs include "input" and "target", such as:
+Data formats for fine-tuning LLMs include "input" and "target", which can refer to examples.json

-input: